dischoen/rust-til/idiomatics.md

 This is a numerical literal of value 1, and it has a type annotation to be stored as i32.
 ## serialize csv files with a serde struct and a header
 Struct members and header names must match exactly.

+## There is no close in fs::File
+Files are closed when they go out of scope.